Northrop HL-10: Operational history

 Cockpit of the HL-10 lifting body.

 After delivery to NASA in January 1966, the HL-10 made its first flight on December 22, 1966, with research pilot Bruce Peterson in the cockpit.
 Although the XLR-11 rocket engine (same type used in the Bell X-1) was installed, the first 11 drops from the B-52 launch aircraft were unpowered glide flights to assess handling qualities, stability, and control.
 In the end, the HL-10 was judged to be the best handling of the three original heavy-weight lifting bodies (M2-F2/F3, HL-10, X-24A).

 The HL-10 was flown 37 times during the lifting body research program and logged the highest altitude and fastest speed in the lifting body program.
-On February 18, 1970, Air Force test pilot Peter Hoag piloted the HL-10 to Mach 1.86 (1,228 mph).
+On February 18, 1970, United States Air Force test pilot Peter Hoag piloted the HL-10 to Mach 1.86 (1,228 mph).
 Nine days later, NASA pilot William H. "Bill" Dana flew the vehicle to 90030 ft, which became the highest altitude reached in the program.

 During a typical lifting body flight, the B-52—with the research vehicle attached to the pylon mount on the right wing between the fuselage and inboard engine pod—flew to a height of about 45000 ft and a launch speed of about 450 mi/h.

 Moments after being dropped, the XLR-11 was lit by the pilot.
 Speed and altitude increased until the engine was shut down by choice or fuel exhaustion, depending upon the individual mission profile.
 The lifting bodies normally carried enough fuel for about 100 seconds of powered flight and routinely reached from 50000 to 80000 ft and speeds above Mach 1.

 Following engine shutdown, the pilot maneuvered the vehicle through a simulated return-from-space corridor into a pre-planned approach for a landing on one of the lakebed runways on Rogers Dry Lake at Edwards.
 A circular approach was used to lose altitude during the landing phase.
 On the final approach leg, the pilot increased his rate of descent to build up energy.
 At about 100 ft altitude, a "flare out" maneuver dropped air speed to about 200 mi/h for the landing.

 Unusual and valuable lessons were learned through the successful flight testing of the HL-10.
 During the early phases of the Space Shuttle development program, lifting bodies patterned on the HL-10 shape were one of three major types of proposals.
 These were later rejected as it proved difficult to fit cylindrical fuel tanks into the always-curving fuselage, and from then on most designs focused on more conventional delta wing craft.